-If you’re looking for the best way to create your own email domain for personal, professional or business use with free email hosting then I strongly suggest you keep reading because I am going to share with you my experience and lessons learned from having my own email domain since 2004.
-In addition to the lessons learned that I share below in this article, I will give you the blue print I use to create my own email domains that works for personal, professional, small business, or corporate use that are scalable from one to hundreds of users.
+If you’re looking for the best way to create your own email domain address, then I strongly suggest you keep reading because I am going to share with you my experience and lessons learned from having my own email domain since 2004.
+In addition to the lessons learned that I share below, I will give you the blue print I used to create my own email domain that works well and consistently at the absolute best possible price.

-I purchased my first custom domain name for my own email in 2004.
-After six years, I switched to a different custom domain name for a number of reasons.
-In this article, I am going to tell you why I switched and what lessons I learned over the years that will help you get the most out of your own email domain and hopefully save you the hundreds of dollars and the more than 100 hours in research and “redos” that learning them cost me.
+After I had this first email address for six years, I switched to a different custom domain name for my personal email for a number of reasons.
+In my story here I am going to tell you why I switched the domain name used for my personal email and what lessons I learned over the years that will help you get the most out of your own .com email and hopefully save you the hundreds of dollars and the more than 100 hours in research and “redos” that learning them have cost me.

 Why I Switched Domains & Hosting Services